flutter-actions/pubspec-matrix-action/README.md

 The action takes the following inputs:
   * `pubspec`: The path to the pubspec.yaml file.
 Default: `pubspec.yaml`.

   * `channel`: The Flutter channel to use when resolving the Flutter SDK version.
 Default: `any`

+  * `platform`: The platform to use when resolving the Flutter SDK version.
+Default: *The runner operating system*

   * `strict`: If `true`, the action will assert constraints on the Dart SDK version bundled with the Flutter SDK to ensure compatibility.
 Default: `false`

 ## Outputs